 In January 2023, the Company issued news releases announcing that it has begun site and facility design and permitting on a property acquired in Green River, Emery County, Utah to build a state-of-the-art mineral processing plant.
 This facility will be designed to recover uranium, vanadium and cobalt from conventional ore mined both from Company mines and ore produced by other mining companies.
 Selecting and acquiring the processing site has taken over one year to find a location with the road, power and water infrastructure required.
 The processing plant will utilize the latest processing technology, including Western's patented Kinetic Separation process.
 These technology advancements will result in lower overall capital and processing costs.
 This processing plant is expected to have a cost of approximately \$50 to \$60 million.
 After permitting and construction, the processing of uranium and vanadium ore is expected to commence in late 2026.
 The facility will be designed to recover cobalt, a metal essential in battery technology and electric vehicles.
-Within the State of Utah, there are numerous occurrences of cobalt which may be economical to mine, if a processing plant is expected to be licensed and constructed for annual production of two million pounds of U3O8 and six to eight million pounds of V2O5.
+Within the state of Utah, there are numerous occurrences of cobalt which may be economical to mine, if a processing facility were available.
+Construction of the cobalt circuit will be dependent on the availability of feed material.
+The processing plant is expected to be licensed and constructed for annual production of two million pounds of U3O8 and six to eight million pounds of V2O5.